O Pindo

 O Pindo is a typical example of a pretty little Galician beach side town.
 It lies roughly between Finisterre (Fisterra) and Carnota in la Coruna province.
 O Pindo You approach it on the AC-550 coastal road travelling northwards up the coast.
 As you look down on the town from above it really is one of the most picturesque beaches imaginable.

-Right, the stunning little beach and bay at the town of O Pindo.
+Right, the stunning little beach at the town of O Pindo.

 The town of O Pindo is small and aside from the obligatory bars and a church has no real points of tourist interest, but the beach is certainly one to behold.
 The town literally sits with nothing but a road between it and the sands and a mountain rises up behind O Pindo with an ancient and crumbling stone tower half way up the slope.